 Health as a topic is confusing.
 One might think we can measure health by looking at our blood pressure numbers, or reading our cholesterol labs.
 Another may think our state of health depends on how much we exercise.
 There really isn’t a good way to “measure” health, yet we try to find new ways to do so all the time.
-But instead of being confused on the what is healthy, we must look to different perspectives and philosophy of the concept of health to really get a clearer picture.
+But instead of being confused on what is healthy, we must look to different perspectives and philosophy of the concept of health to really get a clearer picture.
+Here’s a summary:

 Modern Medicine and Traditional Chinese Medicine excerpt from A Tooth from the Tiger’s Mouth by Tom Bisio